 Ask the teacher what personal weaknesses your child needs to work on, and listen to the response with an open mind.

-7. Is My Child Doing His/Her Best?
+7. Is My Child Doing Their Best?

 No matter where your child ranks in the grade or the mark he is achieving, one important analysis of his performance is whether he’s trying his best.